Quantum resolution limit of long-baseline imaging using distributed entanglement: Introduction

-Both approaches, i.e., using either single mode fibers or light pipes, become challenging to realize for baselines beyond a few hundred meters.
-Losses in single-mode fiber (for the fiber approach) and accurately transporting the multimode light without distortion and loss (for the light pipe approach) become prohibitive, not to mention the physical impracticality of laying light pipes over large geographical distances through oceans, mountains and other forms of complicated terrain.
-For larger distances, to attain the fundamental resolution precision afforded by a long baseline system, the alternative is to rely on the (future) {\em quantum internet}---built using quantum repeaters and satellite-assisted links---that delivers error-corrected high-fidelity entanglement at high rates among the telescope sites, combined with local spatial-mode-resolved light collection and local interferometric measurements at each telescope site.
+Both approaches to baseline interferometry, i.e., using either single mode fibers or light pipes, become challenging to realize for baselines beyond a few hundred meters.
+Losses in single-mode fibers (for the fiber approach) and accurately transporting the multimode light without distortion and loss (for the light pipe approach) become prohibitive, not to mention the physical impracticality of laying light pipes over large geographical distances through oceans, mountains and other forms of complicated terrain.
+For larger distances, to attain the fundamental resolution precision afforded by a long baseline system, the alternative is to rely on the (future) {\em quantum internet}---built using quantum repeaters and satellite-assisted links---that delivers error-corrected high-fidelity entanglement at high rates among quantum-memory banks deployed at the telescope sites, combined with local spatial-mode-resolved light collection and local interferometric measurements at each telescope site.

 The simplest example that brings to light the aforesaid issues of quantum limit of a long baseline system, while quantifying the information contributions from mode sorting at each site vis-a-vis entanglement based interferometry, is to consider a two telescope set up for the problem of estimating the angular separation between two stars.
 At each telescope location, we collect $K$ orthogonal spatial modes with the modes indexed $q=0,\ldots, K-1$ and couple each into single mode fibers (SMFs), e.g., using a free-space-to-fiber coupled multi-plane light conversion (MPLC) mode sorter.
 Then, for each mode index $q$, we bring the respective SMFs from the two sites to a central location and interfere them in a 50-50 beam splitter, followed by detecting both outputs (of each of the $K$ beamsplitters), where the outputs of the $q$-th beam splitter are the sum and difference of the $q$-th spatial mode signals from the two telescopes.
-It has been shown in Ref.~\cite{Sajjad2023} that in the large $K$ limit, this pairwise interferometric scheme approaches the quantum Fisher information (QFI) limit of precision for estimating the separation between two uniformly bright point sources in one dimension.
+It has been shown in Ref.~\cite{Sajjad2023} that in the large $K$ limit, this pairwise interferometric scheme approaches the quantum Fisher information (QFI) limit of the precision for estimating the separation between two uniformly bright point sources in one dimension using two telescopes.